Find Grad Schools

 50% Women

-The 4th most popular school in the country for physical sciences (other) majors who are seeking their master's degree is University of North Carolina at Greensboro.
+The 4th most popular school in the country for other physical science majors who are seeking their master's degree is University of North Carolina at Greensboro.
 Roughly 19,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-For the 2020-2021 academic year, 4 master's degrees were handed out to physical sciences (other) majors at UNC Greensboro.
-About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 4 people received their master's degree in other physical science from UNC Greensboro.

 2 Yearly Graduations